crocokyle/recipes/docs/index.md

 }

-/* Main content container adjustments (assuming theme provides one) */ /* If your theme has a specific class for the main content, replace `main` or adjust */ main {
+/* Main content container adjustments (assuming theme provides one) */ main {
     max-width: 960px; /* Wider content area */
     margin: 40px auto;